dezteague/data-structures-and-algorithms/Challenges/FizzBuzzTree/README.md

 Conduct “FizzBuzz” on a tree while traversing through it.
 Change the values of each of the nodes dependent on the current node’s value

-Without utilizing any of the built-in methods available to your language, determine weather or not the value of each node is divisible by 3, 5 or both, and change the value of each of the nodes:
+Without utilizing any of the built-in methods, determine weather or not the value of each node is divisible by 3, 5 or both, and change the value of each of the nodes:

 If the value is divisible by 3, replace the value with “Fizz”